 Natural latex in its liquid form is made up of:

 - 30-40 percent rubber particles

 It takes a huge amount of latex to make one single mattress.
 This might be so, but latex can be tapped without killing the trees or creating pollution.
 It’s therefore an environmentally sound choice remembering also that trees remove carbon dioxide from the air.
 Furthermore, the process of tapping creates employment in areas where jobs could be scarce.

 Rubber trees also live very long lives.
 Some live as long as 100 years or more, removing carbon dioxide from the air.

-So, in short, when you buy a latex mattress, you’re buying much more than just something comfortable to sleep on.
+So, in short, when you buy an organic latex mattress, you’re buying much more than just something comfortable to sleep on.
 You’re actively supporting the growth of rubber tree plantations and the livelihoods of the workers as well as the environment.